Types of bank accounts

-Pros: CD rates can be significantly higher than interest rates on savings accounts.
+Pros of a CD: CD rates can be significantly higher than interest rates on savings accounts.
 There are usually no fees.
 The funds are insured, the rates are locked in, and the returns are guaranteed.

-Cons: Withdrawing money early could prove very costly, and CD rates don’t always keep up with inflation.
+Cons of a CD: Withdrawing money early could prove very costly, and CD rates don’t always keep up with inflation.

 CD tips: Shop around and compare rates as they vary widely among institutions, even for CDs with the same term length.

 Buy CDs of different term lengths such as six months, 18 months, two years and four years.
 Keep an eye on current rates.
 If they improve, reinvest the matured short-term CDs for new ones with better rates.

 Money market accounts (MMAs)